Jungle Beat: The Movie: Plot

-However, after a long battle, Grogon overpowers them all, prevents Fneep from using his star by restraining him and shoots his star into the sky, but Fneep proclaims even though his star's in the sky, he hasn't conquered the animals yet due to their "secret weapon", which is, in fact, hugs, which he uses to confront his dad, and makes him and himself to turn orange, filling him with happiness and joy.
-After this, they try to do this to the other Scaldronians, which results in the ship about to crash, but the baby ostrich takes control and saves everyone.
-Eventually, all the other Scaldronians are all effected by the hugs, and Grogon declaims the earth and allows Fneep to claim it.
-Grogon and Fneep plan to return home to use the hugs on every Scaldronian and repay the group by giving them the speech pods, some of the Scaldronian tech, and a load of giant bananas for Munki to satisfy his hunger.
+After a long battle, Grogon defeats the animals, restraining Fneep before firing his star into the sky.
+Fneep proclaims that though his star is in the sky, he has not conquered the animals due to their "secret weapon", hugs, which he uses to confront his father, making them both turn orange in joy.
+They try to do this to the other Scaldronians, which results in the ship nearly crashing, but the ostrich chick takes control and saves everyone.
+The other Scaldronians are all affected by the hugs, and Grogon rescinds occupation of earth, allowing Fneep to claim it.
+Grogon and Fneep plan to hug every Scaldronian and repay the group by rewarding them the speech pods, gadgets, and also bananas for Munki.

-In the post-credits scenes, Grogon discovers that Ribbert has eaten his gun after eating Fneep's, Tallbert is seen talking in Shona language with the translation device Trunk and the mama ostrich use on him, and Munki, in a protective suit made of vines, finally manages to give Humph a hug.
+In post-credits scenes, Grogon discovers that Ribbert has eaten his gun after eating Fneep's; Tallbert is seen talking in the Shona language with Trunk and the mother ostrich's speech pod, and Munki, in a protective suit of vines, finally manages to give Humph a hug.